Charles-Philippe Ronsin: Last days

 While in prison the Cordeliers wrote a petition in favor of both Vincent and Ronsin, stating that they were great patriots and that Ronsin should not be punished for attacking Dumouriez, Custine, and Brissot.
 Among those who were defending Ronsin was Collot d'Herbois, who was also part of the Committee.
 Collot d'Herbois defended Ronsin, saying that while fighting in the South along with all of the other patriots of the Revolution, Ronsin showed great determination in enforcing respect for the republic.

 With the help of Fouquier-Tinville, Ronsin was believed to be working on a military conspiracy to replace the revolutionary government with a military dictatorship.
 Fouquier-Tinville called him one of the "new Cromwell".

 Ronsin was finally arrested along with Hébert, Momoro, and Vincent.
 While in prison Ronsin is quoted with saying these words to his co-accused: "...you will be condemned.
 When you should have acted, you talked.
 Know how to die.
 For my part, I swear that you shall not see me flinch.
 Strive to do the same."

 Some of his final words before his death were, "Liberty undone!...because a few paltry fellows are about to perish!
 Liberty is immortal.
 Our enemies will fall in their turn, and liberty will survive them all!"
 On 24 March 1794, five carts full of condemned Hébertists were taken to the guillotine, Charles-Philippe Ronsin among them.
+Their death of was a sort of carnival, a pleasant spectacle according to Michelet's witnesses.
 Ronsin stayed true to his words in prison: as Thomas Carlyle relates the event, he alone among the Hébertists went to the scaffold with an "air of defiance", still maintaining a steely "eye of command".
 Within a week of his death, Ronsin's army (l'Armée Révolutionnaire de Paris) was disbanded.